gabrielcapilla/xtearfree/docs/README.md

 # TearFree Toggle for X11

+*xTearFree has been completely rewritten in Nim.*****

 xTearFree allows you to enable or disable the _TearFree_ option in X11, improving the viewing experience by eliminating tearing in some graphical environments.

-**xTearFree has been completely rewritten in Nim.**

 ---